louballantyne/Bank-tech-test/README.md

 ## About this project

 I have tried to refactor the code to make it as DRY as possible.
 I have not made any of the methods private, however the user cannot alter the balance without making a withdrawal or a deposit.
-Transactions are stored in an array as a transaction object.
-Printing a statement is the responsibility of its own class.
-Transactions are stored in an array in this class to prevent the user from easily being able to access them.
+Transactions are stored in an array, in the statement class, as a transaction object.
+Printing a statement is the responsibility of the statement class.
+Transactions are stored in this class to prevent the user from easily being able to access them.

 The bank class's 'view_statement' method calls a method within the statement class.
 It keeps this code hidden from the user. 'deposit' and 'withdraw 'methods in the bank class share a method to check that the input is valid.